bogdanbojan/moviesplatform/README.md

 *Why use empty struct when checking the features/permissions?*

 It allocates 0 memory.
-Also, by using a map we are leveraging the internal map algorithm that already has an efficient lookup time (O(1)).
+Also, by using a map we are leveraging the internal map algorithm that already has an efficient lookup time of avg (O(1)).